Adoption and contact between separated birth siblings.

-My PhD is an exploratory study, with the aim of listening to the experiences of people who were separated from their birth siblings in childhood, through adoption from local authority care in the UK.
+My PhD research study is about listening to the experiences of adult adoptees, who were separated from their birth siblings in childhood through adoption from local authority care, in the UK.

 - 1 Similar Profiles